Shoulder tap (alcohol): Examples

 method.
 Such communities use sting operations to deter adult assistance and promote awareness of the legal consequences of helping minors obtain alcohol.

-In 2001, a Mothers Against Drunk Driving (MADD) chapter conducted a small unscientific study in Massachusetts in which teens stood in front of 15 stores and asked 100 adults apparently over the age of 21 to buy them alcohol; 83 of the adults refused. and 17 agreed.
+In 2001, a Mothers Against Drunk Driving (MADD) chapter conducted a small experiment in Massachusetts in which teens stood in front of 15 stores and asked 100 adults apparently over the age of 21 to buy them alcohol; 83 of the adults refused and 17 agreed.

 In England and Wales, buying alcohol on behalf of a person under 18 is a summary offence under section 149 of the Licensing Act 2003, punishable by an unlimited fine (level 5 on the standard scale).
 There is an exception for beer, wine or cider served to a 16- or 17-year-old with a meal at a table.